dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

   Signed-for-testing extensions that use privileged APIs can be run using the same techniques for running unsigned extensions.

-  They can also be loaded normally (not temporarily) if you use a Firefox build where the build-time setting ``AppConstants.MOZ_REQUIRE_SIGNING`` is false and you set the ``xpinstall.signatures.dev-root`` pref to true [source__]. ``xpinstall.signatures.dev-root`` does not exist by default and
+  They can also be loaded normally (not temporarily) if you use a Datalus build where the build-time setting ``AppConstants.MOZ_REQUIRE_SIGNING`` is false and you set the ``xpinstall.signatures.dev-root`` pref to true [source__]. ``xpinstall.signatures.dev-root`` does not exist by default and